YPYT/manabook/README.md

 Each User has many listings, comments, and orders(sold orders and bought orders).
 Also, has one profile image stored in Amazon S3 through active strage.
 Listings, comments and images that related with users are deleted when a user account is deleted.

 - Listing model(details of each product information) Each Listing belongs to user and category.
-Also, it has many comments, orders and images stored in Amazon S3 through active strage.
+Also, it has many comments and images which are stored in Amazon S3 through active strage, and has one order.
 Comments, orders and images that related with listings are deleted when a listing(product) is deleted.

 - Category model(product's category information)
-Each Category has many listings.
+Each Category has one listing.
 When the listings are deleted, the category related in it also will delete.

 - Comment model(details of each comment for products information) Each comment belongs to user and listing.